 Notícia de Imprensa

-Keyrus will publish its 2016 annual results on 28 March 2017 after the market close.
+Keyrus will publish its revenues for the third quarter of 2015 on 6 November 2015 after the market close.